Absolute continuity of the harmonic measure on low dimensional rectifiable sets

 The function $f$ is supported in $2^{5}B_Q$, it is a simple consequence of the fact that $Q\subset B_Q$ and $x$ is not far from $Q$.
 We deduce by definition of $\alpha_\sigma$ (and by our choice of flat measure $\mu_Q$) that

 But $f$ do not touch $\Gamma$, so the above estimate becomes

 where $dy$ is the $d$-dimensional Lebesgue measure.
 We can estimate $\int_{P_Q} f\, dy$ with our choice of $f$, we can deduce that

 with a constant $C$ that depends only on $d$ and $n$.
 But we assumed that $c_Q$ is large (bigger than $\epsilon_0$), then \eqref{muQa} implies that $\alpha_Q$ is also bigger than a constant that depends only on $d$ and $C_\sigma$.
+The lemma follows. \ep